NC Cardinal Support and Staff Education

 Remove Selected Records from Bucket is the second option listed in the Actions dropdown menu.

-11. If, however, after comparing the records you have determined that they are not a good match and should not be merged, you should still remove them from the bucket.
+Note: If you have determined the records are not a good match and should not be merged, you should still remove them from the bucket.
 That way, if multiple people are working on the same bucket, they will know that those records do not need to be reviewed again.

 This page was: Helpful | Not Helpful